FireCubez/parsle/README.md

 ### `Matcher.TRY(fn)`

-Returns whether `fn` would throw a parse error when run.
+Returns whether `fn` would succeed (i.e. not throw a parse error when run).
+If any error occurs, it is also saved in `this.error`.

 ### `Matcher.GROUP(fn, transform)`